lucasrmagalhaes/community-starter-kit/docs/getting-started.md

 ### Example Messages

-CONFIGS Welcome!
+Welcome!
 I'm learning more things about GitHub.